du-almeidalima/kingdom-apps/README.md

 ## Development

-To run the application:
+To run the application using firebase emulator:

+Install firebase emulator following the installation instructions: https://firebase.google.com/docs/emulator-suite/install_and_configure

-Run `nx serve ministry-maps` for a dev server.
+Run `nx run-many -t serve` for a dev server.
 Navigate to http://localhost:4200/.
 The app will automatically reload if you change any of the source files.

+You can check firebase emulator ui navigating to http://127.0.0.1:4000/

+To not use the emulator and connect to firebase in the cloud, set NX_USE_CLOUD=true into your .env file and run `nx serve ministry-maps`.
+Be sure to clean any cached data from your browser when switching from local to cloud.
+This includes any value stored in localStorage.

 ## Understand this workspace